Israeli occupation of the West Bank: Legal status

 The legality of the occupation itself, while remaining much less covered than specific violations of international humanitarian law, has drawn increasing attention from scholars and the international community, with multiple United Nations General Assembly resolutions describing the occupation itself as illegal.
 Scholars have largely concluded that, regardless of whether it was initially legal, the occupation has become illegal over time.
 Reasons cited for its illegality include use of force for impermissible purposes such as annexation, violation of the Palestinian right to self-determination, that the occupation itself is an illegal regime "of alien subjugation, domination and exploitation", or some combination of these factors.
 Eyal Benvenisti suggested that refusal by an occupier to engage in good faith with efforts to reach a peaceful solution should not only be considered illegal but as outright annexation.
 International law scholar Ralph Wilde states that "The common way of understanding the extended duration of the occupation... is a prolonged violation of international law".
 However, Israel denies that it is occupying the territory and maintains that its presence is legal.

-On 20 October 2022, the Permanent United Nations Fact Finding Mission on the Israel Palestine conflict released a report to the United Nations General Assembly, calling on the Security Council to end Israel's "permanent occupation" and on individual UN member states to prosecute Israeli officials.
+In 2022 a United Nations fact-finding mission released a report calling on the United Nations Security Council to end Israel's "permanent occupation" and for individual UN member states to prosecute Israeli officials.
 The report found "reasonable grounds" to conclude that the occupation "is now unlawful under international law due to its permanence" and Israel's "de-facto annexation policies".
 Israeli prime minister Yair Lapid said the report is "biased, false, inciting and blatantly unbalanced" and tweeted that "Not all criticism of Israel is anti-Semitism, but this report was written by anti-Semites … and is a distinctly anti-Semitic report".
-The International Court of Justice (ICJ) accepted a request from the United Nations (UN) as to the Legal consequences arising from the policies and practices of Israel in the occupied Palestinian territory including East Jerusalem.
-The court set 25 July 2023 for presentation of written statements and 25 October 2023 for subsequent written comments on the statements.
-The ICJ delivered a ruling on 19 July 2024.
-It concluded that Israel should put an end to its illegal occupation of the Palestinian territories.
+Later, the International Court of Justice accepted a request to study study the legality of the Israeli occupation and in 2024 concluded that Israel should put an end to its illegal occupation of the Palestinian territories.